We spent a week at the award-winning Elms Farm Accessible Cottages at Hubbert’s Bridge near Boston in Lincolnshire.

-I’ll be writing full posts about our wheelchair friendly days out in Lincolnshire so watch this space!
+I’ll write posts about our wheelchair-friendly days in Lincolnshire, so watch this space!

 Out and About in North Norfolk

-The Norfolk coast and countryside are both within a couple of hours drive depending on where you choose to visit.
+The Norfolk coast and countryside are within a couple of hour’s drive, depending on where you choose to visit.

 We had days out in:

 Sandringham – The Sandringham estate is open to the public.
 It’s a lovely place for a wheelchair walk, to have lunch or follow in the footsteps of the Royal Family by visiting St. Mary Magdalene church, just like the Royals do on Christmas Day.

-Walsingham – There something about us and shrines, we just have to visit.
-You may remember we visited Holywell in North Wales.
-So, when we had the opportunity to visit the shrine at Our Lady of Walsingham we just had to go.
+Walsingham – There is something about us and shrines, and we have to visit.
+You may remember we saw Holywell in North Wales.
+So, when we had the opportunity to visit the shrine at Our Lady of Walsingham, we just had to go.

-Again, I will be writing full posts about our days out in Norfolk and I’ll link them to this post.
+Again, I will be writing entire posts about our days in Norfolk and linking them to this post.

 Food and Drink

-If you fancy cooking, you can buy all kinds fresh produce in Boston market.
+You can buy all kinds of fresh produce in the Boston market if you fancy cooking.
 The area is also home to numerous farm shops and local supermarkets.
-And, don’t forget you can have food hampers delivered via the Select Lincolnshire scheme.
+And don’t forget you can have food hampers delivered via the Select Lincolnshire scheme.

-The award-winning Wheatsheaf Bar and Grill is within walking distance of the cottage.
-I have it on good authority the homemade food is fantastic.
-We didn’t eat there because it was too busy when we popped in, that in itself speaks volumes about the quality of the food.
+The award-winning Wheatsheaf Bar and Grill is within walking distance of the cottage, and I have it on good authority the homemade food is fantastic.
+We didn’t eat there because it was too busy when we popped in, which speaks volumes about the food quality.

-We found a Marstons Pub (The Chain Bridge) a couple of miles away, the vast menu and countless special offers were right up our street so we ate there a couple of times.
+We found a Marston’s Pub (The Chain Bridge) a few miles away.
+The vast menu and countless special offers were right up our street, so we ate there several times.

-For more variety, take a trip to Boston town centre where you’ll find a whole host of world cuisines and price points available.
+For more variety, take a trip to Boston town centre, where many world cuisines and price points are available.

 Would We Recommend Elms Farm Cottages?